-I couldn’t help but feel I was in a scene of the movie ‘Charlie and the Chocolate Factory’.
+I couldn’t help but feel I was in a scene from the movie Charlie and the Chocolate Factory.
 The chocolate coloured water and the bright coloured rafts created a wonderfully whimsical scene.

 On the other side of the river, overlooking the Ouzoud Falls were a few restaurants.
 We enjoyed a three-course meal of salad, beef and vegetable tagine, fruit and mint tea, all for €10.

 After lunch, we continued up the steep hillside.
 Almost immediately we were greeted by the Ouzoud Falls monkeys, cheeky monkeys with hands out asking for nuts.

 Here you’ll likely find locals selling you nuts to feed the monkeys.

 I have to admit that we weren’t particularly aware of the detrimental effects of feeding these animals at the time and have since gained increasing awareness of the problems involved with this kind of tourism.

-At the time, this kind of tourism seemed so much more ethical than the many traders in the centre of Marrakech that had pet monkeys with chains around their necks.
-Tourists were paying money to have their photo with the monkey.
+At the time, this kind of tourism seemed so much more ethical than the many traders in the centre of Marrakech that had pet monkeys with chains around their necks and where tourists were paying money to have their photos with the monkey.
 This seemed awful to us.